Pryasaee/19AI307_JAVA/Module-01/DAY-3/README.md

 ## RESULT:
-Thus, the Java program to check given number is zero or not was created successfully.
+Thus, the Java program to check whether a number is positive or negative was successfully executed.